-You can watch NOW TV on up to four compatible devices, including the NOW TV app and the NOW TV Smart Stick –– as well as the older generation NOW TV Box and NOW TV Smart Box.
+You can watch NOW on up to four compatible devices, including the NOW app and the NOW TV Smart Stick, as well as the older generation NOW TV Box and NOW TV Smart Box.

-All of NOW TV's devices let you stream NOW TV and other apps, including catch-up services like Netflix, BBC iPlayer and All 4 –– but not Freeview channels unfortunately.
+All of the NOW devices let you stream NOW TV memberships as well as other apps, including catch-up services like Netflix, BBC iPlayer and All 4 –– but not Freeview channels, unfortunately.

-Although you don’t need a NOW TV set-top box or streaming stick to watch NOW TV, it’s worth keeping in mind that not every device compatible with NOW TV will let you watch on your actual TV, and some devices have restrictions about watching live channels through your TV.
+Although you don’t need a NOW streaming stick to watch NOW, it’s worth keeping in mind that not every device compatible with NOW will let you watch on your actual TV.
+And some devices have restrictions about watching live channels through your TV.
 Read more about how to watch NOW TV on TV in our guide.

-For now, Sky requires a satellite dish, and you have to watch Sky TV through their Sky Q set-top box.
+For now, Sky requires a satellite dish, and you have to watch Sky TV through the Sky Q set-top box.

 The Sky Q is a top-of-the-line set-top box.
 You can use it to stream on-demand content or watch, pause, rewind and record live TV.
 You can either get a box with a 1TB hard drive or a 2TB hard drive to hold even more recordings.
 The 1TB version lets you record three shows while watching a fourth live, and the 2TB box can record four shows while watching a fifth live.

-Both NOW TV and Sky TV support multiroom viewing on up to two devices simultaneously — but there are ways to add more screens on both services.
+Both NOW and Sky support multiroom viewing on up to two devices simultaneously.
+But there are ways to add more screens on both services.

-With NOW TV, although you can register up to four devices on your account, only two can watch TV at the same time.
-That being said, there’s nothing to stop you from signing up for another account, buying the same TV pass or passes, and getting a further two devices to watch up to four screens at the same time.
+With NOW, although you can register up to four devices on your account, only two can watch TV at the same time.
+That being said, there’s nothing to stop you from signing up for another account, buying the same NOW TV memberships, and getting a further two devices to watch up to four screens at the same time.